pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Scenario:**

 This filesystem will be deployed within a small-to-medium sized office environment (~50-200 people).
 The NAS device will only be available to authenticated computers directly connected to the network via LAN.
-There will be one admin and a single filesystem that the company will use.
+There will be a small number of admins and a single filesystem that the company will use.
 The filesystem will contain sensitive documents pertaining to business operations that need to be protected or encrypted for use in the system.

 **Assumptions:**

+The filesystem will only be accessible to systems connected to the LAN via a corporate VPN.
+It is assumed that, since sentsitive information relating to business matters will be held on the server, that the server will be held in a reasonable physically secure location and that any necessary redundency will also be held in a separate physically sercure location.
+It is assumed that This system is not accessible from the outside internet.
+It is assumed that wires and switches are trustworthy and not compromised.
+It is assumed that every element accesible in the file system has some reference of minimum user privilege for read, write, and execute operations.

+It is assumed that the user authentication server is also guarded by the same level of physical security and also contains secure redundency for availability.
+It is also assumed that a minimum password complexity is set by the system administration.
+It is assumed that user's exhibit least privilege, can only be created by system admins, and cannot change their own permission levels.
+It is assumed that usernames and uuids are unique and that username/password hashes stored on the user authentication server are secure.
+It is assumed that user session expire in a reasonable amount of time with no activity (i.e. 30 minutes).

 **Relevant Properties:**